Hydrocortisone Valerate CreamPronunciation

 How is Hydrocortisone Valerate Cream Supplied

-Hydrocortisone Valerate Cream USP, 0.2% is supplied in the following tube sizes:
+Hydrocortisone Valerate Cream USP, 0.2% is available as follows:

 Hydrocortisone Valerate Cream